HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 The top first-party cookies are mainly used for analytics.
 Google Analytics, whose primary function is to report on the use of websites by users i.e, first-party analytics, is prevalent on at least 60% of websites.
 Meta follows its footsteps, by setting first-party cookies on 25% websites.

 Third-party cookies also predominantly set by Google: `doubleclick.net` sets a cookie on 44% of websites.
 Other top trackers have a considerably smaller reach of 8-12% of websites.
 In general, the most popular third-party cookies belong predominantly to the targeted advertising category.

-We conclude the chapter with an overview of the Privacy Sandbox, which aims to replace third-party cookies altogether, and refer to the [Privacy](./privacy) chapter for more results.
  -->